-Why are there little plastic flags marking my yard?
+Why are there little flags in my yard?

 Flags marking service lines are color coded as follows: